2021 Citi Open Washington Live Streaming & TV Options

 This year too, the event promises to be a grand hit with the participation of many sensational tennis players.

-For men and women, the qualifying matches will start on Friday, July 31 with the qualifiers coming to an end on Sunday evening.
-The main draw matches for the ATP and WTA Washington will start from Monday, August 3.
-The action will last through the week, with the final matches taking place on Sunday, August 9.
-In this article, you will also find the Citi Open 2020 schedule and order of play, with the live streaming links.
+In 2020, the qualifying matches were expected to start on Friday, July 31 with the qualifiers coming to an end on Sunday evening.
+The main draw matches for the ATP and WTA Washington were to begin from Monday, August 3 and the final matches were to take place on Sunday, August 9.
+The tournament had to be cancelled though because of the pandemic.

 Sloane Stephens, Madison Keys, Su-Wei Hsieh, Sofia Kenin, Lesia Tsurenko, Katerina Siniakova, Camila Giorgi, Anastasia Pavlyuchenkova, Kristina Mladenovic, Yafan Wang, Monica Puig, Ons Jabeur, Rebecca Peterson, Jennifer Brady, Eugenie Bouchard, Vera Zvonareva, and many more.